LedFx/LedFx/docs/howto/virtuals.rst

    :alt: Add Virtual Device dialog

 Thats a lot of options!!!
-Don't worry, we can ignore most of them, but lets go them all anyway first.
+Don't worry, we can ignore most of them, but lets go over them all anyway first.

 1. **Name** - Give the virtual a name, this is what you will see in the UI, make it meaningful, once you have a hand full of physical devices, and your own virtuals on top, you want to be able to find what you are looking for.